Astrap1/Orpits-0x02/README.md

 In the table layer, tapping `Shift` cycles the selection from the current cell, to its entire row, to its entire column, and then back to the cell.
 Pressing `Backspace` while a row or column is selected deletes that row or column.
 A table always retains at least one row and one column.

 Tables also support calculations over spreadsheet-style cell ranges.
-For example, entering `//sum(A1:C3)` inside a table cell and pressing `Enter` replaces the formula with the calculated result.
-The supported operations are `sum`, `avg`, `mean`, `median`, `min`, `max`, and `count`.
+For example, entering `//sum(A1:A3)` inside a table cell and pressing `Enter` replaces the formula with the calculated result.
+The supported operations are `sum`, `avg`, `mean`, `min`, `max`, and `count`.

-## 6. Fuzzy Search (21 Jul - 27 Jul)
+## 6. Fuzzy Search (27 Jul - 31 Jul)
-This improves the discoverability of commands.
+This planned feature will improve the discoverability of commands.
 Since x2pad depends heavily on typed commands, users should not need to memorise every command exactly.
-Fuzzy search allows users to type partial or imperfect command names and still find the command they want.
+Fuzzy search will allow users to type partial or imperfect command names and still find the command they want.

 ### How It Works
-When the command menu opens, Fuse.js can compare the user's input against the list of available commands.
-Instead of only matching exact prefixes, it can return close matches.
+When implemented, Fuse.js will compare the user's input against the list of available commands.
+Instead of only matching exact prefixes, it will be able to return close matches.

 Eg. typing `//blt` could suggest `//bulletlist`